stevekanger/react-superstore/README.md

 export const useStore = createStore('hello')
 ```

 Consume in your react component and use just like reacts useState structure where the first value in the array is the stored state and the second value is the setting function.
-Setting function can be used just like reacts state setting function eg. `setState('newState')` or with the ability to see the previous state eg. `setState(state => 'something' + state)`
+Setting function can be used just like reacts state setting function eg. `setState('newState')` or with the ability to see the previous state eg. `setState(state => 'something' + state)`.

 ```js
 import { useStore } from 'location of your store'